epigen/spilterlize_integrate/README.md

 - Results (`{split}/*.csv`)
   - All transformed datasets are saved as CSV files and named by the applied methods, respectively.
   - Example: `{split}/normCQN_reComBat_HVF.csv` implies that the respective data `{split}` was filtered, normalized using CQN, integrated with reComBat and subset to its HVFs.
-- Visualizations (`{split}/plots/*.png`)
+- Visualizations (`{split}/plots/`)
-  - Next to the method specific visualizations (e.g., for CQN, HVF selection), a diagnostic figure is provided for every generated dataset, consisting of the following plots:
+  - Next to the method specific visualizations (e.g., for CQN, HVF selection), a diagnostic figure is provided for every generated dataset (`*.png`), consisting of the following plots:
-    - Mean-Variance relationship of all features.
+    - Mean-Variance relationship of all features as hexagonal heatmap of 2d bin counts.
-    - Densities of log-normalized counts per sample.
+    - Densities of log-normalized counts per sample colored by sample or configured annotation column.
-    - Boxplots of log-normalized counts per sample.
+    - Boxplots of log-normalized counts per sample colored by sample or configured annotation column.
     - Principal Component Analysis (PCA) plots, with samples colored by up to two annotation columns (e.g., batch and treatment).
+  - Confounding Factor Analysis to inform integration (`*_CFA.png`)
+    - Quantification of statistical association between provided metadata and (up to) the first ten principal components.
+    - Categorical metadata association is tested using the non-parametric Kruskal-Wallis test, which is broadly applicable due to relaxed requirements and assumptions.
+    - Numeric metadata association is tested using rank-based Kendall's Tau, which is suitibale for "small" data sets with many ties and is robust to outliers.
+    - Statistical associations as `-log10(adjusted p-values)` are visualized using a heatmap with hierarchically clustered rows (metadata).
   - Note: raw and filtered counts are log2(x+1)-normalized for the visualizations.
   - These visualizations should help to assess the quality of the data and the effectiveness of the processing steps (e.g., normalization).
   - Visualizations are within each split's plots subfolder, with the identical naming scheme as the respective data.